filecoin-project/devgrants/rfps/chainlink-and-filecoin.md

 #### Additional Notes

-* Proposals may build on Chainlink and Filecoin directly, or use libraries or services that provide abstractions to simplify such as [Estuary](https://estuary.tech/), [Fleek Space Daemon](https://github.com/FleekHQ/space-daemon), [NFT.storage](https://nft.storage/), [Textile Powergate.](https://github.com/textileio/powergate/), et cetera.
+* Proposals may build on Chainlink and Filecoin directly, or use libraries or services that provide abstractions to simplify.
+For Filecoin, you may use tools and services such [Estuary](https://estuary.tech/), [Fleek Space Daemon](https://github.com/FleekHQ/space-daemon), [NFT.storage](https://nft.storage/), [Textile Powergate.](https://github.com/textileio/powergate/), et cetera.
+For Chainlink, you may find the [Chainlink developer resources](https://chain.link/developer-resources) and [docs](https://docs.chain.link/) useful.
 * Projects outside these listed areas are welcome and encouraged to apply for grant funding via the [Filecoin Dev Grants](https://github.com/filecoin-project/devgrants/) program.

 #### Proposal Guidelines